Alberta’s carbon levy will reward families, businesses and communities that take steps to lower their emissions.

 - $3.4 billion for large scale renewable energy, bioenergy and technology

-- $2.2 billion for green infrastructure like transit
+- $2.2 billion for green infrastructure like public transit

 - $645 million for Energy Efficiency Alberta, a new provincial agency that will support energy efficiency programs and services for homes and businesses